 In return they would bear the company's logo on the front of their shirts and its web address on the back.

-store.
+street store.
 We can understand that some people may not want to shop in a Nice n Naughty store but think that the ECB have possibly made a decision on a perception and the stigmas once associated with adult shops.
-Nice n Naughty is a far cry from the adult shops
+Nice n Naughty is a far cry from

 (Nice 'n' Naughty are running an offer, April through June: Buy 1 DVD can claim a 2nd for half price)